israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

   First, strict mode prohibits with.
 The problem with with is that any name inside the block might map either to a property of the object passed to it, or to a variable in surrounding (or even global) scope, at runtime: it's impossible to know which beforehand.

+  Strict mode makes with a syntax error, so there's no chance for a name in a with to refer to an unknown location at runtime: